MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-diagnostics-analyzer.md

 ![AD FS diagnostics analyzer tool on AD FS Help](media/ad-fs-diagonostics-analyzer/home.png)

-## Step 1: Setup the ADFSToolbox module on AD FS server
+## Step 1: Set up the ADFSToolbox module on AD FS server

 To run the [Diagnostics Analyzer](https://aka.ms/adfsdiagnosticsanalyzer), you must install the ADFSToolbox PowerShell module.
 If the AD FS server has connectivity to the internet, you can install the ADFSToolbox module directly from the PowerShell gallery.
-In case of no connectivity to the internet, you can manually install it.
+If there's no connectivity to the internet, you can manually install it.

 [!WARNING]
-If you are using AD FS 2.1 or lower, you must install version 1.0.13 of ADFSToolbox.
+If you're using AD FS 2.1 or lower, you must install version 1.0.13 of ADFSToolbox.
 ADFSToolbox no longer supports AD FS 2.1 or lower on the latest versions.

 ![AD FS diagnostics analyzer - setup](media/ad-fs-diagonostics-analyzer/step1_v2.png)